Yale MUN Conference

 Delegates will have the opportunity to meet and interact with more than 200 Yale University undergraduates in and out of committee session.
 YMUN is hosted on Yale’s beautiful campus and allows delegates to experience what Yale University has to offer.
 Through dynamic events and activities, delegates engage with Yale students and professors to not only learn more about international relations, but also gain insight into college life and beyond.
 Delegates will have a chance to engage deeply with Yale’s professors, students, and extracurricular groups.

-We will be staying at a hotel in New Haven.
+We will be staying at Courtyard Marriott New Haven at 30 Whalley Ave.
 These are very long days and, depending on what committees our kids are placed in, some of them may be doing crisis’ which can occur at any time even when they are out of committee.
 There are also events showcasing Yale to the delegates and allowing them to interact with Yale faculty which we will attend.
 Parents should plan to drop off their children on Thursday and pick them up on Sunday afternoon.
 This is not an event where parents can attend.

-$212 per delegate; this includes school and advisor registration and fees and delegate registration and participation fee for four days.
+$250 deposit per delegate; this includes school and advisor registration and fees and delegate registration and participation fee for four days.
 The hotel cost will depend on the number of students registered.
-Last year it was approximately $160 per student for the 3 nights.
+Last year it was approximately $240 per student for the 3 nights.
 You will be billed for this and the coach's expenses after the event once we have tallied the outstanding expenses.